Kausthubdhar/Parampara_Naturals/README.md

 ### Managing Customers
 1. Go to Customers section
 2. Add new customer with contact details
-3. Track purchase history and loyalty points
+3. Track purchase history and customer analytics
 4. View customer analytics and insights

 ### Generating Reports